scalazone/content/topics/collections/methods.md

 ### Mapping

 All of this gets much more interesting when you face a situation that requires you to alter contents of the collection.
-A method that is very similiar to `foreach`, but simultaneously modifies the values it iterates on, is called the `map`.
-It also requires passing a fuction that receives collection element as a argument, but also returns some value.
+A method that is very similar to `foreach`, but simultaneously modifies the values it iterates on, is called the `map`.
+It also requires passing a function that receives collection element as an argument, but also returns some value.
 This value is then stored in the place of the previous value - the one that was passed to the function as an argument.
 Consider the case when you need to add 1 to each element of the array.
 To do so you need to access each element, add one to it, and then store it in the place of the element that you operated on.
 In Scala it is as simple as executing the following code.
 Once again - remember that all these operations work on most of the Scala collections, including `Vector` and `Set`.

 ```scala
 val list = List(1, 2, 3, 4)